zacharyelston/rrmcpy/docs/code-review.md

 ## Executive Summary

 This review examines how well the rrmcpy project follows the FastMCP design principles for working with Redmica.
-While the codebase demonstrates a solid attempt at creating a modular architecture, several areas could be improved to better align with FastMCP's design philosophy and general software design principles that focus on simplicity and fighting complexity.
+While the codebase demonstrates a solid attempt at creating a modular architecture, several areas could be improved to better align with FastMCP's design philosophy of prioritizing clarity and simplicity, adhering to the "Built for Clarity" principle.

 ## Strengths